The Science and Psychology of Colour

 Colour + Science + Emotion = Impact

 The science and psychology of colour is not only something for your designer to think about.
-Its impact should be considered when applying design and colour to consumer and brand marketing creatives.
+Its a consideration that should be taken seriously by organisations across every consumer and brand marketing creative.

 The role colour plays in our lives